fontforge/designwithfontforge.com/en-US/Glossary.md

 Both Hebrew and Arabic have optional vowel marks and are called "impure" abjads.
 Ancient Phoenician had nothing but consonants and is a "pure" abjad.

-See Also: alphabet, abugida, syllabary and the <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Abjad">relevant Wikipedia article</a> (http://en.wikipedia.org/wiki/Abjad).
+See Also: alphabet, abugida, syllabary and the [relevant Wikipedia article](http://en.wikipedia.org/wiki/Abjad).

 ### Abugida